JoseAgustin/emis_2016/README.md

-10-mar-2021
+26-abr-2021

 # Emissions conversion system

-National Emissions inventory is converted for air quality modeling from municipalities to a regular grid.
+National Emissions Inventory 2016 is converted in order to be used in air quality modeling.
+The data has a spatial resolution at municipality level and annual emissions and it is set  into a regular grid.

 It can process all the country or a preselected area from: